Payback (2017)

-The 2017 Payback was a professional wrestling event produced by WWE.
+The 2017 Payback was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held primarily for wrestlers from the promotion's main roster brand, Raw.
 It was the fifth annual Payback and took place on April 30, 2017, at the SAP Center in San Jose, California.
-The event aired via pay-per-view (PPV) and livestreaming and primarily featured wrestlers from the promotion's Raw brand division.
+The concept of the event was based around wrestlers seeking payback against their opponents.

+Eight matches were contested at the event, including one on the Kickoff pre-show.
 Due to that year's Superstar Shake-up (draft) that occurred just two weeks before Payback, the event included two interbrand matches with wrestlers from SmackDown as the matches had been scheduled before the Shake-up occurred.
-It was the final Payback event until 2020, as Payback was expected to return as a SmackDown event in 2018, but following WrestleMania 34 that year, WWE discontinued brand-exclusive PPVs, which resulted in the reduction of yearly PPVs produced.
-The theme of the event was wrestlers seeking payback against their opponents.

-Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Braun Strowman defeated Roman Reigns.
 In other prominent matches, Raw's Bray Wyatt defeated SmackDown's Randy Orton in a House of Horrors match, which was a cinematic match, and Seth Rollins defeated Samoa Joe to end his undefeated streak since joining the main roster.
-The event also saw two titles change hands: in the opening bout, Raw's Chris Jericho defeated SmackDown's Kevin Owens to win back the United States Championship, thus transferring Jericho to the SmackDown brand, and Alexa Bliss defeated Bayley to win the Raw Women's Championship, becoming the first woman to hold both the Raw Women's Championship and SmackDown Women's Championship.
+The event also saw two titles change hands: in the opening bout, Raw's Chris Jericho defeated SmackDown's Kevin Owens to win back the United States Championship, thus transferring Jericho to the SmackDown brand, and Alexa Bliss defeated Bayley to win the Raw Women's Championship, becoming the first woman to hold both it and the SmackDown Women's Championship.

+This was the first Payback held since the reintroduction of the brand extension in July 2016 and it was the final Payback held until 2020.
+It was originally planned to return as a SmackDown-exclusive event in 2018, but following WrestleMania 34 in April that year, WWE discontinued brand-exclusive PPV and livestreaming events for the main roster, reducing the amount of these events produced per year.
+As a result, this was the only brand-exclusive Payback held.

 Production

 Background

-The event was held at the SAP Center in San Jose, California.
+The fifth annual Payback was held at the SAP Center in San Jose, California.

 Payback was an annual professional wrestling event that was established by WWE in 2013.
-The concept of the event is the wrestlers seeking payback against their opponents.
-Announced on February 20, 2017, the 2017 event was the fifth Payback and was held on April 30, 2017, at the SAP Center in San Jose, California.
-The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The concept of the event was based around wrestlers seeking payback against their opponents.
+Announced on February 20, 2017, the fifth event was scheduled to be held on April 30, 2017, at the SAP Center in San Jose, California.
 Tickets went on sale on February 24 through Ticketmaster.
-It was the first Payback to be held following the reintroduction of the brand extension in July 2016, where the promotion again split its roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
-The 2017 event was subsequently scheduled as a Raw-exclusive pay-per-view.
+This was the first Payback to be held following the reintroduction of the brand extension in July 2016, where the promotion again split its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+The 2017 event was subsequently scheduled to be held for Raw.